MediScribe/docjet-mobile/README.md

 ```

 This script:
-1. Starts the mock API server on port 8080
+1. Starts the mock API server on port 8080 (if not already running)
-2. Configures proper environment variables via `secrets.test.json`
-3. Runs the Flutter app with the correct configuration
+2. Runs the Flutter app using the dedicated development entry point (`flutter run -t lib/main_dev.dart`), which automatically configures the app for the mock server via runtime DI overrides.
-4. Handles automatic cleanup on exit
+3. Handles automatic cleanup on exit

-> **Note:** When running the app with the mock server, you can use any email/password combination for login, as the mock server accepts all credentials.
+> **Note:** When running the app with the mock server (via `main_dev.dart`), you can use any email/password combination for login, as the mock server accepts all credentials.
 The app will display a simulated user profile from the mock server.

 For more details about the mock server, see `mock_api_server/README.md`.